anton-vakulenko/tinyshooter/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-Portions of this code copyrighted by <a href="https://www.didp.canon-europa.com/developer/didp/didp_cfg.nsf/webpages/Terms+and+Conditions" target="_blank">Canon</a>
+Portions of this code copyrighted by [Canon](https://www.didp.canon-europa.com/developer/didp/didp_cfg.nsf/webpages/Terms+and+Conditions)

 ## Acknowledgments